The pigeon tower at Rivington

-Rivington Terraced Gardens is a magical place of hidden paths, caves, structures and lakes covering 45 acres of hillside.
+Rivington Terraced Gardens is a magical place of winding paths, caves, structures and lakes covering 45 acres of hillside.

 The Gardens were originally created for soap magnate Lord Leverhulme as a spectacular venue for him to relax in and entertain.
 Situated on the hillside below Rivington Pike, the Gardens were designed by noted landscape designer Thomas Mawson between 1905-1922.